twitter/finatra/http/README.md

 Message Body Readers and Writers
 ======================================================
 Documentation coming soon.
-See [example](finatra-http/src/test/scala/com/twitter/finatra/integration/tweetexample/main/TweetsEndpointServer.scala#L21).
+See [example](http/src/test/scala/com/twitter/finatra/integration/tweetexample/main/TweetsEndpointServer.scala#L21).

 <a name="json">JSON</a>
 ===============================
 Finatra improves on the already excellent [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).
-JSON support is provided in the [finatra-jackson][finatra-jackson] library, which can be used outside of Finatra HTTP as a replacement for jackson-scala-module or jerkson.
+JSON support is provided in the [finatra-jackson][finatra-jackson] library, which can be used outside of Finatra HTTP as a replacement for [jackson-scala-module](https://github.com/FasterXML/jackson-module-scala) or [jerkson](https://github.com/codahale/jerkson).

 ## Features
 * Usable outside of Finatra.
-* FinatraObjectMapper which provides additional Scala friendly methods not found in ScalaObjectMapper.
+* [`FinatraObjectMapper`](jackson/src/main/scala/com/twitter/finatra/json/FinatraObjectMapper.scala) which provides additional Scala friendly methods not found in `ScalaObjectMapper`.
-* Guice module for injecting FinatraObjectMapper (with support for customization e.g. snake_case vs camelCase).
+* Guice module for injecting `FinatraObjectMapper` (with support for customization e.g. snake_case vs camelCase).
 * Custom `case class` deserializer which overcomes limitations in jackson-scala-module.
 * Support for `case class` validations which accumulate errors (without failing fast) during json parsing.